-Teachers Federal Credit Union is headquartered in Hauppauge and is the 2nd largest credit union in the state of New York.
-It is also the 21st largest credit union in the nation.
-It was established in 1952 and as of March of 2014, it had grown to 505 employees and 237,902 members.
-Teachers Federal Credit Union's money market rates are 14% higher than the national average, and it has a A health rating.
+Teachers Federal Credit Union is headquartered in Hauppauge and is the 3rd largest credit union in the state of New York.
+It is also the 28th largest credit union in the nation.
+It was established in 1952 and as of March of 2022, it had grown to 812 employees and 414,861 members at 32 locations.
+Teachers Federal Credit Union has a B+ health rating.

 Teachers Federal Credit Union is a great bank and institution.
 Their tellers are always friendly and professional and I have never had a bad experience going into one of their many branches throughout Long Island.
 Teachers products are not only incredibly competitive but also very comprehensive covering all of your personal financing needs.
 I would highly recommend this company to both family and friends.

 As I was a student in Long Island, where this credit union is operating, I was in a financial hardship and did not have access to credit due to the fact that I had no credit history.
 Major banks were not willing to work with me in this regard.
 I approached a TFCU branch and explained my situation.
 They were able to help me by offering me a low credit limit card with a nominal monetary deposit.
 This came in hand, and after 6 months of on time payments, they contacted me and offered to refund my deposit and increased my credit limit 2-fold.